Ammsiss/TLPI_Exercises/18_chapter/NOTES.md

 - For **imp_getcwd.c** add the glibc wrapper feature of allowing the user to pass in NULL for 'cwdbuf' which causes the function to allocate the buffer (as large as needed, up to 4096 bytes) for the user.

+- For **exersise 18-4, 18-7, 18-9 checkout the solution in the TLPI book.